alexewerlof/am/README.md

 * 🏳 No `async` or `await` is used in the module code so as long as your `main()` return promises, we're cool
 * 💌 Passes arguments to the main function
 * Works in the browser as well as Node
+* Listens to `unhandledRejection` error and prints the stack trace and the name of the faulty function

 ### Install